 About the Great Bear Rescue Project

-Every year wild bears are illegally caught or trapped by poachers in Armenia.
+Every year wild bears are illegally caught or trapped by poachers in this region.
 Once captured, many of them end up in small, squalid cages in restaurants and other public entertainment venues as a tourist attraction.
 Some are kept in bus depots; others are hidden from view in dark cellars.
 Some of the bears are mentally and physically damaged by the boredom and frustration of their miserable existence behind bars.

-The bears in Armenia are Syrian Brown Bears (Ursus arctos syriacus), one of the smaller sub-species of brown bear.
+The bears in this region are Syrian Brown Bears (Ursus arctos syriacus), one of the smaller sub-species of brown bear.
 They are found in the mountainous areas of the country where they forage for fruits, berries and insects in the meadows and forests and hibernate in caves and tree hollows.
 Their barren prisons are a far cry from their natural home in the forest.

 The project aims to free them from their suffering and, after thorough veterinary checks and assessment, rehabilitate and eventually release those that are physically and mentally equipped to fend for themselves in the wild.
 Those that are not viable for release will be given a permanent home in sanctuaries where they will be well cared for, well fed and have the freedom to express natural bear behavior.